vankessel/vankessel.github.io/blog/_posts/2024-08-08-symmetry-of-consciousness.md

 Whereever they can be found in the mental world, will a mental conservation law follow?

-Can we identify any mental conservation laws or symmetries?
+Can we identify any nonphysical conservation laws or symmetries?

-## Possible Mental Conservation Laws
+## Possible Nonphysical Conservation Laws

-### Identity

 Is identity conserved?